This is probably my last aquatic "dinosaur" kit for a while. It's the Lepidoderma mazonense, commonly known as a Sea Scorpion.

 From there is was a matter of base coating the rest of the figure.
 His hair was done in a brown black, with a leather brown highlights.
 While many give him a green jacket, to me it was a little more tan than green.
 So I mixed Vallejo's Olive Green with Iraqi Sand and IMHO it looks a little closer to the screen grab.
 You can also see in the grab that Jack is in need of a shave.
 So I added some day old grown under the nose and on the chin-

 From there it's on to the blood.
 I've always had the opinion that less is more when modeling blood.
 This was going to test me, as Jack's neck wound was very well sculpted.
 I mixed several brown, black and red washes to get the look of dried blood.
 Then a little purple wash was added to what I see as bruises in the screen grab.
 Finally some Vallejo Red to add to the fresh ooze.
+Turning my attention to the base. there's a moon with some clouds and the words "Beware the moon" which is what Jack tells David at the end of his first visit.
+I painted the rock base a light gray, then washed it with Nuln Oil.
+Then I took various light color grays and splattered with low PSI to create tiny dots of color.

 I then glossed the eyes and gave the wounds a coat of gloss to make it all squishy looking, and I was calling it done.
 Thanks for looking.